bookdown/bookdown.github.io/_bookdown/book/advanced/templates.md

 That template will be passed through an Aura.View instance.

 You can also completely rewrite the existing `templates/main.php` template to whatever you like.

+## Overriding The Template Value

+In some cases, you may find it necessary to temporarily override the `template` value from the top-level `bookdown.json` file.
+To do so, you can specify `--template=` when invoking the `bookdown` command:

+    ./vendor/bin/bookdown book/bookdown.json --template=../../other-template.php